briardew/codas/README.md

 1. Define your GEOS directory (`$GEOSDIR`).
-If you checked out and compiled the model following the [instructions below](#downloading-and-compiling-codas), this should point to that directory instead.
+If you checked out and compiled the model following the [instructions below](#downloading-and-compiling-codas), `$GEOSDIR` should point to that directory instead.
     ```
     setenv GEOSDIR /discover/nobackup/bweir/GEOS/GEOSadas-5_30_0/GEOSadas
     ```